 With its Big Bend location, the renovated hotel features southwestern design elements for a sense of laid-back luxury.
 Originally built in 1927, it was designed by the same architectural firm that designed The Hotel Paisano in Marfa.

 According to local legend, a ghostly spirit wanders the hallways of the historic hotel, rumored to be the original owner.
-Room 10 is especially active paranormal activity.
+Room 10 is especially active in paranormal activity.

 Located at 102 NW 1st.
 St. Highway 90W. in Marathon.